5 Questions You Have About Open Adoption in NY & NJ

 In an open adoption the birth parents and adoptive parents communicate with one another before, during and after the adoption process is complete.
 Contact can take place in the way you’re most comfortable, whether that’s emails, letters, photos, phone calls or in-person visits.
 Many birth parents find that open adoption allows them to watch their child grow and it eliminates many of the “what if” questions that come with closed adoptions.

 Open adoption also allows you to get to know the adoptive family before you make a commitment to them.
 That contact will likely give you the confidence of knowing that you’ve selected the best family for your child.
 As your attorneys, Rumbold & Seidelman will provide you with the resources you need to identify potential adoptive families.
 We will also assist you to obtain the information you need to select the best family for your child.
-This process typically includes you being able to learn about the adoptive parents through reading the “profile books” they have prepared to introduce themselves to you.
-You can also speak with the adoptive parent(s) by telephone or Skype and, if you choose, meet with them in-person before making a commitment to an adoption plan.
-You have the right to get to know the adoptive parents, their lifestyle, how they plan to raise your child, their family traditions and interests or anything else you feel would be important to know about the family before making your decision.
+This process typically includes your being able to learn about the adoptive parents through reading the “profile books” they have prepared to introduce themselves to you.
+You can also speak with the adoptive parent(s) by telephone or video conference and, if you choose, meet with them in-person before making a commitment to an adoption plan.
+You have the right to get to know the adoptive parents, their lifestyle, how they plan to raise your child, their family traditions and interests, or anything else you feel would be important to know about the family before making your decision.

 That being said, an open adoption is not co-parenting.
 While you will have the opportunity to develop a relationship with your child after the adoption is finalized, you will not be the child’s legal parent.
 That means you will not have a say in the child’s upbringing or the adoptive family’s parenting styles.
-That’s why it is so important for you select an adoptive family in whom you have complete trust to love and support your child and provide for all of his or her needs.
+That’s why it is so important for you to select an adoptive family with whom you have complete trust to love and support your child and provide for all of his or her needs.
 If you wish to enter into open adoption in New York or New Jersey, we can guide you through that process to help you to structure a healthy and trusting relationship with the adoptive family.